 Though not as common of a staple to healthy diets as almonds or pecans, macadamia nuts are packed full of nutrients and health benefits.

-Macadamia nuts are rich in iron, magnesium, fiber, and vitamin B6, as well as being loaded with antioxidants.
+Macadamia nuts are rich in iron, magnesium, fiber, and vitamin B6 and are loaded with antioxidants.
 The nutrients within macadamia nuts contribute to good digestive health, prevent inflammation, and can even boost heart health.

 To ensure you are getting all the valuable nutrients found within macadamia nuts, you will want to ensure they have not passed their prime.